nobrefelipe/flutter-micro-frontends-architecture/README.md

 # Flutter Micro Front Ends Architecture

-This is a proposition of a micro front end implementation for Flutter apps.
+This is a proposition for a micro front end implementation for Flutter apps.

 As in per the micro services architecture, the micro apps can't know about the existence of other micro apps.